alexhealey/multiagent-tennis/README.md

 ## Approach

-The implementation approach is based on DQN.
-The code provides a number of DQN extensions: Double DQN, N-step DQN and Priorized Experience Replay.
-We compare the convergence of these different approaches.
+The implementation approach is based on DDPG and SAC.
+The code provides a number of approaches to multi agent training :independent, self play and shared critic which are compared.

 ## Running